Center for Holocaust & Genocide Studies: Feedback

 For my soul and my academic self, I believe that Holocaust and genocide studies should be dedicated to be a beacon of reverence and caring for all human life.

 Israel W. Charny, executive director of the Institute on the Holocaust and Genocide (Jerusalem)

 Founded in 1980 as an independent non-profit organization to sensitize the northern New Jersey community to the tragedy of Hitler’s war against the Jews and other genocides, the Center is now an integral part of Ramapo College.
-While it receives support from the College and an allocation from UJA Federation of Bergen County and North Hudson, most of the Center’s funding is from private donations.
+While it receives support from the College, most of the Center’s funding is from private donations.
 It is a member of the Association of Holocaust Organizations and part of the network of similar organizations under the New Jersey State Commission on Holocaust Education.

 Center for Holocaust & Genocide Studies